-If you home doesn’t have a furnace for heat, odds are you have a boiler to keep you and your family warm during the winter.
-A boiler system in Thomasboro works through hydronic heating as heat from boiled water is in turn radiated into the home.
-These boilers are often powered by natural gas or heating oil.
-The efficiency of a boiler is measured through annual fuel utilization efficiency (AFUE), the annual heat output of the boiler compared to the total annual fossil fuel energy consumed.
-Hydronic, or hot water, boilers are today much more common than steam boilers, though an older home’s boiler may still produce steam heat.
+If you home doesn’t have a furnace for heat, odds there's a boiler to keep you andloved ones warm during the winter.
+A boiler system works through hydronic heating as heat from boiled water is in turn radiated into the home.
+These units are often powered by natural gas or heating oil.
+The efficiency is measured through annual fuel utilization efficiency (AFUE), the annual heat output of the boiler compared to the total annual fossil fuel energy consumed.
+Hydronic, or hot water, boilers are more common today than steam boilers, though an older home’s boiler may still produce steam heat.

 Common Boiler Repairs

-The boiler in your home, once installed and properly maintained, will bring heat and comfort for your home for many years.
+The boiler in a home, once installed and properly maintained, will provide heat and comfort for many years.
 However, repairs are occasionally needed.

-Deposits such as lime and other minerals can build up inside a boiler with hard water, leading to the sound of a kettle boiling.
+Hard water deposits, such as lime and other minerals, can build up inside, leading to the sound of a kettle boiling.
 But this time it’s your boiler.
-Calcium salt from the lime becomes insoluble as the water heats up, settling at the bottom of the boiler.
-Water trapped in the heat exchanger begins to boil and expand, causing the rattling noise associated with kettling.
+Calcium salt from the lime becomes insoluble as the water heats up and settles at the bottom Water trapped in the heat exchanger begins to boil and expand, causing the rattling noise associated with kettling.

 Pilot Light Goes Out

-The pilot light of a boiler is generally always lit, but if it goes out more than once in a great while, Hoveln boiler maintenance in Thomasboro can check for a draft of air, deposit build-up, or a broken thermocouple.
+The pilot light is generally always lit, but if it goes out more than once in a great while, give us a call.
+During a boiler maintenance check, our technicians look for a number of causes, such as a draft of air, deposit buildup, or a broken thermocouple.

 Leaking and Dripping

-Leaks and drips from your boiler can lead to rust and other water damage issues for the unit and surrounding areas.
+Leaks and drips from a boiler can lead to rust and other water damage issues for the unit and surrounding areas.

-The older the boiler, the older the thermostat, and also the more potential issues with the thermostat.
+The older the unit, the older the thermostat, and more potential issues.
 Older thermostats become less accurate as they age, leading to misread temperature settings or turning the boiler’s heat on or off by itself.

 Radiators Not Hot

 Air in the radiator will rise to the top of the radiator pipes, giving the illusion of no heat at the top while there is heat at the bottom.
-Bleeding the radiator often solves this issue, but if not, a Hoveln technician can further inspect, diagnose, and repair the radiator.
+Bleeding the radiator often solves this issue, but if not, a technician with Hoveln Heating & Cooling, Inc. can further inspect, diagnose, and repair the radiator.

 Boiler Switches Off

-A boiler can suddenly switch off for a number of reasons, including low water pressure, thermostat issues, and/or air in the system.
+A sudden switch off may be caused by a number of reasons, including low water pressure, thermostat issues, and/or air in the system.

-Regular maintenance of your home’s boiler will keep it operating in an efficient manner and provide peace of mind with safety.
+Regular maintenance is the best way to keep the unit operating in an efficient manner and provide peace of mind with safety.
 When Hoveln Heating & Cooling, Inc. provides boiler services and maintenance, we look at a number of areas for common issues.

 - Properly Connected Vent Pipe & Chimney: Parts and/or pieces of the venting can deteriorate over time, leading to expensive repairs.
-If an issue is found, a Hoveln technician will evaluate the situation and let you know of what your best options are for either repair or replacement.
+If an issue is found, a we'll evaluate the situation and let you know of what the best options are for either repair or replacement.